X-Rays & Screening in Coral Springs, FL

-Walking Urgent Care provides x-rays and screenings to help further diagnose medical problems.
-Call us or visit our clinic conveniently located at 10308 W Sample Road Coral Springs, FL 33065.
-Serving patients from Coral Springs, Parkland, Tamarac, Margate North Lauderdale and Coconut Creek, FL.
+One of the earliest and most popular types of medical scans is the use of X-rays.
+X-ray scans can identify illnesses that could be fatal, such as infections, cancer of the bone, and clogged blood veins.
+Walking Urgent Care provides X-rays and screenings to help further diagnose medical problems.
+Contact us or visit our clinic conveniently located at 10308 W Sample Road Coral Springs, FL 33065.
+We serve patients from Coral Springs, Parkland, Tamarac, Margate North Lauderdale, and Coconut Creek, FL.

 Table of Contents: